 #1: Wilson Blade 101L

-The Wilson Blade 101L steals the number one spot on my list for a number of reasons.
+The Wilson Blade 101L steals the number one SPOT on my list for a number of reasons.
 The racquet is just perfect for beginners, with an oversized head and a very lightweight frame.
-These two combined give beginners a much higher chance of making contact with the ball and also allows them to wield the racquet without too much trouble.

 Because that is what it is all about as a beginner.
-You want to be able to get a rally going, as this makes tennis fun, and you want to be able to perform all shots without your arm falling off because of the weight!
+You want to be able to get a rally going, as this makes tennis FUN, and you want to be able to perform all shots without your arm falling off because of the weight!

 Key Features